Hello, I'm Nicole Thomson.

-Specifically, using mindfulness – which has so many benefits (improving concentration / self-control) and cognitive behavioural therapy – the gold standard treatment for depression and anxiety.
+Specifically, I utilize techniques from a number of evidence- based therapies; such as mindfulness – which has so many benefits (such as improving concentration / self-control) and Cognitive Behavioural Therapy, the gold standard treatment for depression and anxiety.

 So: my years of being psychology nerd + your years of being you = a custom plan to meet your goals.

 But I do have a confession.
 I don’t just understand how this works from reading books and hearing lectures; I’ve lived my own version of this story (shocker).

 As a teenager, being ‘present’ was hard.
 Literally, I got kicked out of high school for skipping too much.
 I had no direction, I didn’t see the point of going, and whenever someone asked me what I wanted to “do with my life,” I froze.

 My entire life?
 I didn’t even know on any given day if I would end up skateboarding in a parking lot, or just spend hours on the internet (it took hours to download a single song back then).

 One day, I was reading a self-help book (a weird hobby I had), and I learnt about how our thoughts aren’t always true.
 I began to learn about how we can challenge our beliefs, and I decided to challenge the idea that I hated school.

 I tried some psychology classes, and knew what I wanted to do.

 When I finally found my passion, motivation came easy!

 Wait- that’s not the end of the story.
 Even though motivation came easily- actually getting through university was not!
 I had to learn how to be a student who not only cared now, but cared so much that it was overwhelming and stressful.

 I’d think, “If this paper sucks I’ll get a bad grade… & then I won’t get into grad school… & then I won’t get the job I want… OMG THIS PAPER IS THE MOST IMPORTANT THING

 – now I’m too stressed to do it!”